 English 1B online

 English 1B (Reading, Writing and Research) is a transfer-level course that teaches students to read and analyze college-level texts and to write college-level papers with the focus on learning how write a research paper.
-This online version of English 1B requires no face-to-face meetings.
+This online version of English 1B does not require face-to-face meetings on campus.
 All coursework will be done online using De Anza's course management software, CANVAS.
-Students will need access to the internet and an email account.
-Though not required, a high-speed internet connection is suggested.

 In this course we learn the techniques and practice of personal, analytical and argumentative writing based on our critical reading of texts.
 This course is designed to teach you to write an organized, well-developed expository essay with a minimum number of mechanical errors--in short, to write college-level prose.
 To this end, we will address the writing process (pre-writing, writing and revising) as well as questions of sentence structure and error identification.